 Jessica is a PhD candidate in Film at the University of Cambridge.

 Outside Cambridge, Jessica is a member of BAFTSS and MOVIOLA.
-She is one of two co-convenors of Close-Up and the founding editor-in-chief of Wasteland Arts.
-She was a staff writer at Cineccentric and Unpublished.
-She has worked as a pre-selection juror at small film festivals and attended the BFI's London Film Festival as a press delegate.
-At Oxford, Jessica was a film column editor for a student newspaper and contributed articles and reviews for other publications.
-She has a byline at MUBI Notebook.
+She is one of two founding co-convenors of the student reading group Close-Up and the founding editor-in-chief of Wasteland Arts.
+She has experience as a pre-selection juror at small film festivals and has attended the BFI's London Film Festival as a press delegate.
+During her time at Oxford, Jessica was an editor of the film column for the leading student newspaper.
+Before this, she contributed articles and reviews for various international publications, including MUBI Notebook.

 Beyond academia and editorial work, Jessica has professional experience in academic administration, specifically undergraduate and graduate admissions at the University of Oxford.
-She is especially interested in higher education access.
+She is especially interested in higher education outreach and access.

 education